Jako/ColorPicker/README.md

 ## Usage

-Install via package manager, create a TV and change the input & output type to 'Date Range (From <> To)'
+Install via package manager, create a TV and change the input & output type to 'ColorPicker'